PGDip Biomedical and Healthcare Ethics

 - IELTS 6.5 overall, with no less than 6.0 in all components.

-This degree allows you to develop an in-depth understanding of professional ethics, and what they mean for practitioners in the biomedical and healthcare sectors.
+This degree uses specially designed online teaching materials to give you an in-depth understanding of professional ethics, and what they mean for practitioners in the biomedical and healthcare sectors.

-You’ll learn about ethical issues in medicine and healthcare practice, but you’ll also be able to specialise in areas that interest you or suit your career aspirations.
-You’ll study topics such as ethical issues at the beginning and end of life, autonomy and psychiatry and fair allocation of medical resources.
+You’ll learn about the ethical issues in medicine and healthcare practice, but you’ll also be able to specialise in areas that interest you or suit your career aspirations.
+You’ll study topics such as ethical issues at the beginning and end of life, autonomy and psychiatry, professional issues and allocating medical resources fairly.

-We’re constantly developing the course and consulting with professionals working in the field, so our courses are informed by the most recent developments in practice.
-But you’ll be taught by active researchers with expertise in teaching ethics across medical disciplines, giving you the chance to engage with the latest academic arguments and debates.
+We’re constantly developing the course and consulting with professionals working in the field, so it’s informed by the most recent developments in practice.
+But you’ll be guided by active researchers with expertise in teaching ethics across medical disciplines, giving you the chance to engage with the latest academic arguments and debates.

 If you don’t have a degree, you can apply for this programme and then upgrade to the MA if you progress successfully.